University Rugby Team Turn Calendar Boys

 Daily Photo 23/10/08: Graduation Ceremony

-October 23, 2008 by Rob Powell
+October 23, 2008 By Rob Powell

 A graduation ceremony taking place yesterday at Greenwich University.